 The most effective drapery strategies for Boulder homes prioritize "bringing the outdoors in" through the use of low-profile hardware, high-quality sheer fabrics, and seamless, wide panels.
 These elements ensure window treatments act as a frame for the Flatirons and surrounding Colorado scenery rather than an obstruction.
+By selecting materials that diffuse the intense high-altitude sunlight while maintaining transparency, homeowners can enjoy a sophisticated interior that feels physically connected to the rugged beauty of the Front Range.

 Why is Ripplefold drapery the best style for a clear view?

 Ripplefold drapery is a top choice for contemporary Boulder interiors because the fabric flows in a continuous wave and pushes back into a very small space when opened.
-This compact design leaves the maximum amount of glass exposed, ensuring your mountain view remains the focal point of the room.
+Unlike traditional pleated drapes that can bunch up and cover several inches of glass, the S-curve of the Ripplefold allows the material to "stack" efficiently.

 How can I eliminate visual distractions in large window treatments?